 Interest income, adjusted for amortization of premium and accretion of original issue discount, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 Generally, when interest and/or principal payments on a loan become past due, or if we otherwise do not expect the borrower to be able to service its debt and other obligations, we will place the loan on non-accrual status and will generally cease recognizing interest income on that loan for financial reporting purposes until all principal and interest have been brought current through payment or due to a restructuring such that the interest income is deemed to be collectible.
-The cessation of recognition of such interest will negatively impact the reported fair value of the investment.
 We write off any previously accrued and uncollected interest when it is determined that interest is no longer considered collectible.
 Dividend income is recorded on the ex-dividend date.